Logahn/research-notes/Vision-Language-Action/ADAPT: Vision-Language Navigation with Modality-Aligned Action Prompts.md

 with the original instruction feature and fed to a multi-layer transformer for action prediction.

-Start -> Instruction prompt5 retrieval -> Prompt feature + instruction feature -> Multilayer transformer -> Action prediction.
+Start -> Instruction prompt retrieval -> Prompt feature + instruction feature -> Multilayer transformer -> Action prediction.

 To collect high-quality
 action prompts into the prompt base, we use the **Contrastive